20af02/Wildfire-Watch/README.md

 ## Developer Notes
-All object identification used Google Cloud's VISION API.
+All object identification uses Google Cloud's VISION API.

 # Sample pipeline
 To get started, specify a camera input using the flags in `main.py`, then run the excecutible using `python ./main.py`.
 You can view the predicted license plate frames in the `detections` folder.